mortie/dedaemon/README.md

 to see what values are available.
 The `name` property can be `*` to affect all displays.

+Later configurations override previous configurations; if you have one configuration for `*` (meaning it applies to all displays), followed by one for `HDMI1`, only the `HDMI1` configuration will be applied to displays connected to the HDMI1 port.
+If you have one configuration for `HDMI1`, followed by one for `*`, only the `*` configuration will be applied to displays connected to HDMI1.

 ```
 display <name> {
 	mode <string | "max">